 Having your licence revoked doesn’t remove the points from it.
 They will remain effective for 3 years from the date of the original offence.

-To avoid a revocation of your licence, you have to avoid the points, so will have to take the matter to court.
+To avoid a license revocation, you have to avoid the points, so will have to take the matter to court.

 The downside to going to court is that you risk a potentially larger fine, additional court costs as well as 6 – 8 points.
 This is obviously more than the 6 pts you would get from a fixed penalty.

 Yes, you can go ahead and take your driving test because your licence won’t be instantly revoked!